Travel Guide Nepal

 Tibetan Buddhist centres start students out with vipassana and shamatha as the foundation for a large armoury of meditation practices.
 An “adept” (novice) will cultivate Buddha-like qualities through visualization techniques – meditating on the deity that manifests a particular quality, while chanting the mantra and performing the mudra (hand gesture) associated with that deity.
 The Tibetan Buddhist path also involves numerous rituals, such as prayer, offerings, circumambulation and other meritorious acts; committed followers will take vows, too.
 Kathmandu has several centres offering introductory courses.

 A big part of Tibetan Buddhism is the teacher-disciple relationship.
-More advanced students of the dharma will want to study under one of the lamas at Boudha, some of whom give discourses in English.
+More advanced students of the dharma will want to study under one of the lamas at Boudha Dropdown content, some of whom give discourses in English.